 These come in sets of 2 to up to 48, are lightweight and durable, and the martins love them.
 These particular gourds are created to keep the nest stealing starlings out and your Purple Martins safe in their homes.
 These premium artificial gourds are made of polyethylene plastic and will withstand the elements and years of use providing quality nests for martins.
 Each gourd has an easily removable cap so you can check on the nests and for cleaning.

-Compatible with this pole – Heath Outdoor Products 15-Foot Telescoping Galvanized Steel Pole
+Compatible with this pole – Heath Aluminum Gourd Pole

-3. BestNest Heath 12-Room Two-Story Purple Martin House & Gourds Package
+3. BestNest Heath 12-Room Purple Martin House & Gourds Package

 With this option you get the best of both worlds from the previous two.
-This kit comes with everything you need to start your journey as a Purple Martin landlord including a 12 room house, 4 additional gourds, a telescoping gourd pole, and even a couple of martin decoys to help attract them to your yard.
+This kit comes with everything you need to start your journey as a Purple Martin landlord including a 12 room house, a telescoping pole, a couple of martin decoys to help attract them to your yard, and an informative purple martin book.
 For a beginner this is a great choice, and is really priced a lot lower than I would have expected considering all you get.

 What to know about hosting Purple Martins in your yard